wonder-wonder/cakemix-front/README.md

 ## Installation

-All step is following Nuxt.js step.
+All step is following Nuxt.js build step.
 First of all, you need to install dependencies.

 ```bash